 Students can meet new people just about everywhere at DePaul: in the residence halls, in class and outside of class, at programs and events on campus.

 A wide variety of activities take place on campus over the weekend.
 Many of these events will be advertised in OrgSync, the online student organization portal, the Student Affairs web page, or in the Student Center, residence halls or on various message boards around campus.
 Chicago also hosts many interesting attractions, ranging from the Lincoln Park Zoo to the Museum of Science and Industry, the Field Museum or the Shedd Aquarium.

 DePaul is Catholic by tradition, but is inclusive and accepting of all religions.
-Catholic Campus Ministry, the Vincentian Community Service Office and the Office of Religious Diversity seek to aid students in their spiritual development whether they are Catholic, Christian, Jewish, Muslim, Buddhist or still seeking faith, religion or spirituality in a religiously diverse and pluralistic world.
+Catholic Campus Ministry, the Vincentian Service and Formation Office and the Office of Religious Diversity and Pastoral Care seek to aid students in their spiritual development whether they are Catholic, Christian, Jewish, Muslim, Buddhist or still seeking faith, religion or spirituality in a religiously diverse and pluralistic world.
 DePaul also offers prayer rooms as well as daily and weekend Mass services for students.

 Spirituality, service and justice are at the heart of learning at DePaul, and a number of departments do much to support students' efforts to make a difference in their world.
-Students can find more information on services by navigating to the Student Affairs, spirituality web page.
+Students can find more information on services by navigating to the Division of Mission and Ministry website.